Common tasks with KQL for Microsoft Sentinel

 Selecting: adding and removing columns

-As you start working more with queries, you might find that you have more information than you need on your subjects (that is, too many columns in your table).
+As you work more with queries, you might find that you have more information than you need on your subjects (that is, too many columns in your table).
 Or you might need more information than you have (that is, you need to add a new column that contains the results of analysis of other columns).
 Let's look at a few of the key operators for column manipulation.

 Project and project-away

 Project is roughly equivalent to many languages' select statements.
 It allows you to choose which columns to keep.
-The order of the columns returned match the order of the columns you list in your project statement, as shown in this example:
+The order of the columns returned matches the order of the columns you list in your project statement, as shown in this example:

 Perf